Kain (Legacy of Kain): Blood Omen 2 and Defiance

+Promotion and reception

 Several action figures and figurines of Kain have been created by Blue Box Interactive and the National Entertainment Collectibles Association in partnership with Eidos.
-He featured extensively in marketing for the Legacy of Kain series, including a $1 million advertising campaign for Soul Reaver.
+He was featured extensively in marketing for the Legacy of Kain series, including a $1 million advertising campaign for Soul Reaver.
 Beyond the games, he also appeared in Top Cow's promotional comics for Soul Reaver and Defiance, and was included alongside Raziel as a playable character in downloadable content for 2010's Lara Croft and the Guardian of Light.
+He is set to appear in Legacy of Kain: Soul Reaver – The Dead Shall Rise, a graphic novel prequel to Legacy of Kain: Soul Reaver.